 - Cash out 1% to 100% of your original bet.

-- Partial cash out available on Football, tennis, basketball
+- Available on Football, tennis, basketball

-Partial cash out allows you the punter to lock in profit / or cut any loses simply by pressing a button.
+The function allows you the punter to lock in profit / or cut any loses simply by pressing a button.
 This feature works well whether the punter is betting online or via a mobile device and can be utilised on pre-match bets and in-play.
 Cash out can also be used on singles and multiples.
 The feature is very flexible and has pro’s and cons for the punter and the bookie.
 Whilst the feature is limited at the moment the feature can only be enhanced in the future.

 The cons of course are that the bookies make even more of a profit on your bet that they would normally.
 The bookies are in the business to make a profit, it’s called the VIG or Juice.
 In sports betting the VIG is 10%.
 It;s the difference between what is wagered and what is won.
-With partial cash out, it offers the bookies a second revenue stream and VIG is added to the cash out price.
+It offers the bookies a second revenue stream and VIG is added to the cash out price.
 So essentially as a player you get a smaller profit, due to this VIG – but you have cash out, made a profit on a bet that would have otherwise lost.

 When you are looking to partially cash out on a bet, ask yourself if you are just nervous about the bet.
 Most punters feel nervous in the latter stages of the game if there team are holding a slender lead.
 Are you happy just to take some profit or would you like to take all the profit.